 - Preheat oven to 400 °.

-- In a mixing bowl mix until combined 1 ½ cup flour, ⅓ cup sugar, 1 tablespoon baking powder, ½ cup chopped nuts (walnuts or pecans), ½ teaspoon cinnamon, ½ tsp salt.
+- In a large mixing bowl, mix until combined 1 ½ cup flour, ⅓ cup sugar, 1 tablespoon baking powder, ½ cup chopped nuts (walnuts or pecans), ½ teaspoon of cinnamon, ½ teaspoon of salt.

-- In a second bowl or 2 cup measuring cup combine ½ cup milk, ½ cup vegetable oil, and 1 egg.
-Whip until the egg is blended.
+- In a second bowl, combine ½ cup milk, ½ cup vegetable oil, and 1 egg.
+Whisk until the egg is blended.

-- In a third bowl, combine 4 tablespoons of butter, ¼ cup brown sugar, ¼ cup chopped nuts, and a pinch of salt.
+- In a small bowl, combine 4 tablespoons of butter, ¼ cup brown sugar, ¼ cup chopped nuts, and a pinch of salt.

-- Mix wet into dry and just mix enough to combine.
+- Mix wet into dry and only mix enough to combine.
 Prep a muffin pan.
-You can make 12 regular size muffins or 6 jumbo size muffins.
-Spray well with PAM or add cupcake papers.
+You can make 12 standard-size muffins or 6 jumbo-size muffins.
+Spray generously with PAM or add cupcake papers.

-- Fill the muffin tin about ½ to ⅔ full.
+- Fill the muffin tin with the batter about ½ to ⅔ full.
 That will be a heaping ¼ cup into the six cups.
 Top with the brown sugar mixture.

-- Bake until the top is brown and the edges are browning more.
-About 15 minutes for standard size muffins or about 18 minutes for jumbo muffins, so pay attention.
+- Bake until the top is brown and a toothpick comes out clean.
+It takes about 15 minutes for standard-size muffins or about 18 minutes for jumbo muffins.
 If not sure, you can check the temperature with an instant-read thermometer for 200° or a little more.
-Remove the muffins from the pan as soon as removed from the oven.
+Remove the muffins from the pan as soon as they are removed from the oven.

-- Mix ⅔ cup of powder sugar with 1-2 teaspoons of milk and a few drops of vanilla.
-Allow the muffins to cool for a few minutes then top with the frosting.
+- Mix ⅔ cup of powdered sugar with 1-2 teaspoons of milk and a few drops of vanilla.
+Allow the muffins to cool for a few minutes, then top them with the frosting.

 Your Own Private Notes